navinesh/item-catalog/README.md

 3. Using the terminal, change directory to **vagrant** (cd vagrant), then type `vagrant up` to launch your virtual machine
 4. Once it is up and running, type `vagrant ssh` to log into it
 5. Change directory to **vagrant/catalog** (cd /vagrant/catalog)
+6. Run the command `psql -f db.sql` to create the database
+7. Run the command `python application.py` to run the application

 ##Extra Credit Description
+- JSON and XML APIs
+- Logged-in users can upload/change item image
+- Item images are read from database and displayed on the page
+- Prevents cross-site request forgery on new, edit and delete category and item functions

 ##Creator
 Navinesh Chand